 College Students and Florida’s No-Fault Car Insurance

-Florida is a no-fault state, meaning that in the event of a car accident, your injuries will be covered under your car insurance (PIP) no matter who is at fault.
+Florida is a no-fault state, meaning that in the event of a car accident, your injuries will be covered under your car insurance, specifically your Personal Injury Protection (PIP) no matter who is at fault.
 The state requires drivers to carry $10,000 in personal injury protection and $10,000 in property damage liability.

 If you happen to be an out-of-state college student attending school in Florida, the no-fault car insurance may seem a little confusing at first.
 Different states have different insurance requirements.
 If you’re not careful, you could be left vulnerable while you’re attending college in a new state.
 It’s crucial to fully understand your car insurance policy and what it covers before moving to a new state for your education.